Foot reflexology is a treatment that’s been practiced for centuries. It involves applying pressure to different points on the bottom of the foot.

 “As long as you find the right practitioner who listens to your body and can [apply] the right technique, you should be fine,” he says.

-Martinez suggests you communicate openly with your practitioner about what level of pressure feels appropriate and comfortable for you.
+Martinez suggests you talk openly with your practitioner about what level of pressure feels appropriate and comfortable for you.

 According to Martinez, the majority of patients notice benefits after their first reflexology session.